-Bollinger Bands - Fibonacci Ratios Analysis & Signals
+Bollinger Band - Fibonacci Ratios Analysis & Signals

-Derived from the original and initial Bollinger bands.
+Derived from the original and initial Bollinger band.

 The smoothed lines that are multiplied with Fib ratios are then added or subtracted from the MA.

-This forms Three upper Fibo bands & Three lower Fibo bands
+This forms Three upper Fibonacci bands and Three lower Fibonacci bands

 Middle band forms the basis of the price trend.